• Home

 To change the wiper blades on your Lynk & Co 01 (2017–2024), the arms first need to be lifted into their service position.
 You activate it from the central display so the wipers move clear of the bonnet.

-• The vehicle should be stationary, wipers off, and the engine off.
+• The vehicle should be stationary, wipers off, and the engine off before you open the setting.

 Moving the Wipers to Service Position